The Doctrine: Organizational Physics

 They do not determine whether an organization actually works.

 Most leadership advice attempts to shape behavior.
-This framework defines the forces that shape behavior itself.
+This Doctrine defines the forces that shape behavior itself.

 Organizations degrade for structural reasons.